Home Staging A-Z Guide

 You may not need to hire a professional home stager for your home.
 Often you can take care of a lot of the work yourself.
 However, if you do, as local real estate experts we are always happy to recommend one.

-One of the easiest ways to remember things is to put them into an alphabetical list and so that’s exactly what we’ve done.
+One of the easiest ways to remember all kinds of things is to put them into an alphabetical list and so that’s exactly what we’ve done.
 To help you understand more about home staging – and its value – here’s an A-Z list of common home staging terms, concepts and ideas.

 THE A TO Z OF HOME STAGING